-TIG welding can provide a strong and clean weld on cast iron, although nickel wire is the only genuinely viable option for this method, making it an expensive procedure.
-With the correct gas, wire and settings it is possible to skip the pre and post-heating stages and cold weld.
+TIG welding can provide a clean weld on cast iron, but not generally preferred due to its highly localised heating characteristics..
 As with all TIG welding, the quality of the finished weld is largely determined by the skill of the welder.

 Find out more about TIG welding